impressible-wp/wordpress-ci/README.md

             # .htaccess to properly work.
             wpci-cmd wp rewrite flush --hard

-            # Your test may access the Wordpress CI's URL with this environment
+            # Your test may access the WordPress CI's URL with this environment
             # variable
-            echo "Wordpress is accessible here: $WORDPRESS_CI_URL"
+            echo "WordPress is accessible here: $WORDPRESS_CI_URL"

             # Running "client-side" commands in GitHub Actions runner
             composer install